yousef19-meet/y2l-databases/README.md

 2. Call this function to add your first object to the database.

+If you open the folder you can notice that there's a new file called **lecture.db** in which all the data is stored (Your database).

+3. * Open the python shell (by running `python` in your terminal)
+   * Import the `create_product` function (`from databases import create_product`)
+   * Call the `create_prodduct` function with the inputs you defined in the databases.py file
-3. Run **databases.py** then print the database using this command line **python print_database.py lecture.db** to check if you successfully added the object.
+   * print the database using this command line **python print_database.py lecture.db** to check if you successfully added the object.

 ### 2.2 Deleting from a database